pingcap/blog/how-tsq-becomes-a-performance-bottleneck-for-tikv-in-aws-arm-environment.md

 Jul 17 07:30:50 ip-172-31-4-116 kernel: ctx: bh
 ```

 As can be seen from the trace information, the `ksoftirqd` thread running in the lower half of the interrupt is processing the `NET_RX` soft interrupt, attempting to initiate the tasklet scheduling.
-Let’s take a look at the NIC driver code (version 2.0.1k not found, so here we used version 2.0.2 instead).
+Let's take a look at the NIC driver code (version 2.0.1k not found, so here we used version 2.0.2 instead).

 ```
 static int ena_io_poll(struct napi_struct *napi, int budget)